auxves/vscode-syncify/README.md

 ## Advantages over [Settings Sync][link:settings-sync]

 - No annoying popups
+- Quick setup with GitHub, GitLab, or BitBucket
 - Merge conflict resolution supported
 - Multiple profiles with support for hot-switching (currently only supported on `Git` method)
 - Simpler settings with intellisense